Man with a Glove: In literature and popular culture

 In Henry James's 1903 book The Ambassadors, Maria Gostrey is introduced by Strether to Little Bilham, in front of the "overwhelming portrait of the young man with the strangely-shaped glove and the blue-grey eyes" in the Louvre.

 In John P. Marquand's 1936 book The Late George Apley, the fictional protagonist George Apley is painted by John Singer Sargent.
 The portrait is remarked to exhibit a character of a refined gentleman similar to the one in this Titian portrait.

 In W. Somerset Maugham’s 1939 novel Christmas Holiday, the protagonist’s mother describes Man with a Glove as “one of the finest portraits that’s ever been painted” and proof of Titian’s “soul.”

+In Siegfried Sassoon's 1942 memoir The Weald of Youth, a reproduction of the painting hangs above Sassoon's mantelpiece.
+The "calm scrutiny" of the "grave young man with a glove" is noted.

 In Fred Saberhagen's Berserker series in the short story Patron of the Arts (first appeared in Worlds of If, Aug 1965), a human artist and a Berserker machine discuss the value of art and of this specific painting on a starship in the future after a space battle near the Sol system.
 In this short story, the Earth-Descended peoples place all of humanity's important artworks on an evacuation starship to preserve the works by sending them to Tau Epsilon.

 In Albert Camus' 1971 novel A Happy Death, a character called Eliane, whom Patrice Meursault describes as an idealist, thinks that she looks like the figure from the painting and has various reproductions of the painting decorating her room.

+In Mika Waltari’s novel The Wanderer, the painting is fictionally portrayed as depicting Finnish protagonist Mikael Karvajalka, shortly before he departs for his journey to Jerusalem.